SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 The model does not really bring anything new about instance structure when compared with languages such as Pharo or Java.

-Instance variables are an ordered sequence of instance variables defined by a class.
+Instance variables are represented as a list of instance variable defined by a class.
 Such instance variables are shared by all instances.
-The values of such instance variables are specific to each instance.
+The _values_ of such instance variables are specific to each instance.
 Figure *@fig:Ref-Instances@* shows that instances of `Workstation` have two values: a name and a next node.